JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 .. code-block:: python

-   fit = fitsignal(Vexp,t,r)
+   fit = dl.fitsignal(Vexp,t,r)
-   Puq = fit.Puncert            # Uncertainty quantification of the distance distribution Buq = fit.Buncert            # Uncertainty quantification of the background
+   Puq = fit.Puncert            # uncertainty information about the distance distribution Buq = fit.Buncert            # Uncertainty information about the background
-   lamuq = fit.exparamUncert    # Uncertainty quantification of the modulation depth
+   lamuq = fit.exparamUncert    # Uncertainty information about the modulation depth

 The variables ``Puq``, ``Buq`` and ``lamuq`` are uncertainty quantification objects :ref:`UncertQuant` which contain the full uncertainty information of the corresponding variables, calculated using the standard method based on the variance-covariance matrices.